SUPPORTING INNOVATION

 As a result, museums need more solutions of all kinds: more support for innovative ideas; more tools to inform better business practices; and more opportunities to work through all of these challenges (and possible solutions) with peers.
 Remuseum seeks to offer all of those forms of support, by celebrating champions of innovation, by offering resources and tools to help museums manage their resources better and thrive, and by connecting leaders who can share and support each other.

-Case Studies IN Innovation: ACCESS
+Case Studies IN Innovation: AUDIENCE DEVELOPMENT

 American art museums are driven by a passion to serve and engage the public with art, and for most of them that means increasing the number and range of visitors they attract.
 For a number of reasons, the drive to expand access and to attract broader audiences faces several obstacles, including a lack of both data and sustained examples of how best to do this work.